rundeck/docs/docs/manual/plugins/aws-plugins-overview.md

 10. Click on **Choose IAM Role** and find the IAM Role you created in **Step 6** then click **Update IAM Role**:
 ![Update IAM Role](/assets/img/aws-update-ec2-iam-role.png)

-Now that the IAM Role is attached to the EC2, use the following steps to define this authentication method in Process Automation:
+Now that the IAM Role is attached to the EC2, use the following steps to define this authentication method in Runbook Automation:

 **System Level**
 1. Click on the **System Menu** (gear icon) in the upper right.